-ASIANST 201 Asian Studies Proseminar 1 Unit
+ASIANST 201 Asian Studies Proseminar 1 Unit Terms offered: Fall 2017, Spring 2017, Fall 2016

 This course is required of all first-year graduate students and supervised by a regular faculty member.
 The seminar will familiarize students with faculty, their Asian interests, research methods, and the courses they teach.
 It consists of presentations by faculty on their past, present, and future research.